SalahAssana/SalahAssana.com/content/publication/morales2022inline/index.md

 ---
-title: "An Explainable Machine Learning Approach Reveals Prognostic Significance of Right Ventricular Dysfunction in Nonischemic Cardiomyopathy   "
+title: "Improving accuracy of myocardial T1 estimation in MyoMapNet"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Manuel Morales
 - admin
-- Manuel Morales
-- Kei Nakata
-- Eiryu Sai
-- Amine Amyar
-- Hassan Haji-Valizadeh
-- Reza Nezafat

 # Author notes (optional)
 author_notes: ""

-date: "2022-05-01T00:00:00Z"
+date: "2022-08-11T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2022-05-01T00:00:00Z"
+publishDate: "2022-08-11T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *International Society for Magnetic Resonance*
+publication: In *Journal of Cardiovascular Magnetic Resonance*
-publication_short: In *ISMRM*
+publication_short: In *JCMR*

-abstract: Myocardial perfusion assessment using cardiac MRI allows non-invasive asseessmnet of myocardial ischmia.
-In myocardial perfusion sequence, imaging is collected after a saturation pulse.
-An alternative approach based on stready-state imaging with radial sampling has been recently proposed.
-However, image reconstruction using compressed sensing in steady-state myocardial perfusion remains long and clinically not feasible.
-In this study, we sought to develop a deep learning-based image recosntruciton platform for myocardial perfusion imaging.
+abstract: Exercise cardiovascular magnetic resonance (Ex-CMR) is a promising stress imaging test for coronary artery disease (CAD).
+However, Ex-CMR requires accelerated imaging techniques that result in significant aliasing artifacts.
+Our goal was to develop and evaluate a free-breathing and electrocardiogram (ECG)-free real-time cine with deep learning (DL)-based radial acceleration for Ex-CMR.
+A 3D (2D + time) convolutional neural network was implemented to suppress artifacts from aliased radial cine images.
+The network was trained using synthetic real-time radial cine images simulated using breath-hold, ECG-gated segmented Cartesian k-space data acquired at 3 T from 503 patients at rest.
+A prototype real-time radial sequence with acceleration rate = 12 was used to collect images with inline DL reconstruction.
+Performance was evaluated in 8 healthy subjects in whom only rest images were collected.

 # Summary.
 An optional shortened abstract.
-summary:
+summary: To develop and evaluate a free-breathing and electrocardiogram-free real-time cine with deep learning-based radial acceleration for Ex-CMR.

-tags: [cardiovascular-magnetic-resonance, machine-learning, perfusion]
+tags: [exercise-cmr, stress-imaging, cardiology, machine-learning, medical-imaging]

 # Display this page in the Featured widget?
 featured: false